trimstray/nginx-admins-handbook/README.md

 Look also at these diagrams:

-- 1 file handler for connection with client and 1 file handler for static files being served by NGINX:
+- 1 file handler for connection with client and 1 file handler for static file being served by NGINX:

 ```
                      +-----------------+